If you’ve never run across online pet scams you might not even believe how widespread and damaging they are.

 After you send the money, the scammers may disappear right away.
 If not, they may try to squeeze some more money out of you with “unexpected” fees.
 For example, they may tell you that the fictional pet is stuck at the airport.
 They know how to take advantage of your kind heart and your sense of urgency.
 They might make you fear that the puppy is suffering and may die if you don’t pay the extra fees right away.
+Or even worse, they may claim that the puppy has unexpectedly died and ask you to pay for the funeral and a burial plot in a pet cemetery.
 At any rate, sooner or later you either catch on to the scam or the scammers feel they’ve gotten all they can out of you, and disappear.
 There was never a real puppy in the first place.
 Or a real horse, a real llama, a real tortoise, or a real rare bird.

 Here Are a Few Simple Steps You Can Take to Avoid Falling for a Pet Scam:

 - Demand to see their license from your country’s relevant breeding association, and then double-check with that organization that it’s correct, including the address, phone number, and email

 - Do an online search for the seller’s email address to see if there are any outstanding complaints about them